Skip to content

 London · UK-wide · E14 5NR Reg 1087530 Registered charity Official website Charity Commission register

-ONE AWARDS is a registered charity (no. 1087530) working in children & youth across the United Kingdom.
+One Awards is a registered charity (no. 1087530) working in education across the United Kingdom.
 Its latest Charity Commission filing directs 100% of spending to charitable activities, holding roughly 10 months of reserves, though accounts are currently overdue or missing.
-Income has been growing over recent years.
+Reported income has been broadly stable over recent years.
 CharityCompare's Clarity Score rates the organisation only from public Charity Commission accounts — accountability, financial health, efficiency and community support — not the quality or impact of its programmes.

-ONE AWARDS has a Clarity Score of 64 out of 100 on CharityCompare (2 stars, Needs improvement).
+One Awards has a Clarity Score of 58 out of 100 on CharityCompare (2 stars, Poor).
 Charity Commission registration number 1087530.
 Status: Registered.
-Primary cause area: Children & youth.
-Latest accounts year 2017: total income £1.2m, with 100% of expenditure on charitable activities.
+Primary cause area: Education.
+Latest accounts year 2021: total income £1.1m, with 100% of expenditure on charitable activities.
 Accounts filing: missing.
 Reserves: approximately 10 months of operating costs.
 1 filing concern(s) noted on this profile.
 Scores are independent and based on official filings — not a donation recommendation.

 Data from Charity Commission register, last updated .